Position Summary:

 Education/Experience/Skills:

-BS in Engineering/Chemistry or equivalent combination of relevant education and applicable job experience.
-Masters or Ph.D. preferred.
-Requires 8+ years of progressively responsible experience within the pharmaceutical/biotechnology industry.
+BS, MS, or PhD in Engineering/Chemistry or equivalent combination of relevant education and applicable job experience.
+A minimum of 12 years of progressively responsible experience within the pharmaceutical/biotechnology or equivalent industry.

 Must possess: